-Claim waiver or release forms often do not provide a space for the releasing party to identify claims that are not being released.
+Claim release or waiver forms often do not provide a space for the releasing party to identify claims that are not being released.
 Some forms do not even reference the releasing party's right to reserve claims.
 This should not, however, deter a contractor or subcontractor from reserving its claim rights.
-If there is little or no space provided, the releasing party should add a statement to the form incorporating an attached schedule expressly identifying all claims the releasing party does not intend to release or waive.
+If there is little or no space provided, the releasing party should add a statement to the form incorporating an attached schedule that expressly identifies all claims the releasing party does not intend to release or waive.